20220856/RR-20220856.github.io/Software-Development/Assignments/Flowchart/Pseudocode-lite.md

 # Pseudocode for Knight's Tour Problem
 ---

 ## THIS IS A LITE OVERVIEW.
 FOR DETAILED PSEUDOCODE, GO [HERE](Pseudocode-heavy/)

----
+This is pseudocode for the Knight's Tour problem that I have been working on using the Pygame framework.
+This is supplimentary to the Flowchart which - all things considered - is my preferred way of planning this sort of project.

-This is pseudocode for the (apparently overwhelmingly difficult) Knight's Tour problem, to be created from scratch in Pygame.
-This is supplimentary to the Flowchart included in the same file.
+For information regarding the project itself;
 The Knight's Tour is a problem in which a "Knight" chess piece can navigate a chessboard in its entirety without touching the same square twice.
 The knight must be able to start from any square, and finish the tour without repeating a movement.
 Examples may be a [stillframe](https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Knight%27s_tour.svg/1200px-Knight%27s_tour.svg.png) and an [animation](https://upload.wikimedia.org/wikipedia/commons/d/da/Knight%27s_tour_anim_2.gif) of a Knight's Tour.

 ---